13663 - Environmental Soil Science and Plant Nutrition Modulübersicht

 Credits: 6

-Learning Outcome:After completing this course the student will be able to understand
+Learning Outcome:After completing this course, the student will be able to understand:

-- important chemical processes in soil
+• fundamental chemical properties and processes in soil

-- basic principles of plant nutrition in agriculture
+• basic principles of plant nutrient uptake

-Part Plant Nutrition
+Part 2: Plant Nutrition

 Mandatory Prerequisites:None